Take a walking tour of Vincentown

 The Sally Stretch Keen Library was dedicated on June 18, 1923, with carefully planned ceremonies.
 It was a major social event for the quiet village of Vincentown.

 In 1974, when the Vincent Fire Company moved to its new facilities, the downstairs of the firehouse was converted into township offices, and in 1976, the upstairs was turned over to the Library.
-The library board voted to create the upstairs area into a “Children’s Room”, which was formally dedicated on July 3, 1976, as a part of the Township’s Bicentennial Celebration.
+The library board voted to create the upstairs area into a “Children’s Room” which was formally dedicated on July 3, 1976, as a part of the Township’s Bicentennial Celebration.
 The event was listed as an official Bicentennial activity.
-The official dedication program credits the Friends of the Library for special funding and Mary Galtere, the librarian, who “personally recruited volunteers to clean, paint, build, decorate, and furnish the new Children’s Room” Her example motivated others to pitch in, but no one contributed as much time and effort to the project as did Mary.
+The official dedication program credits the Friends of the Library for special funding and Mary Galtere, the librarian, who “personally recruited volunteers to clean, paint, build, decorate, and furnish the new Children’s Room.”
+Her example motivated others to pitch in, but no one contributed as much time and effort to the project as did Mary.
 A local newspaper account of the dedication pictures Joe Laufer as the master of ceremonies for the historic event.
-In 1982, after the township offices were moved to the new Robert Thompson facility on Route 206, the children’s room was relocated to the first floor, and a reference and reading room was located on the upper floor.
+In 1982, after the township offices were moved to the new Robert L. Thompson Municipal Building on Route 206, the Children’s Room was relocated to the first floor, and a reference and reading room was located on the upper floor.